 The critique is a very important part of the OAP process.
 Please be courteous, attentive, and receptive towards the judges and other casts.
-The critiques will be given according to geography with the farthest school being first.
+The critiques of non-advancing plays will be given first.
 The three advancing shows will be critiqued last.